amplab/training/ampcamp/data-exploration-using-spark.md

    </div>
    </div>

-   Unfortunately this is not very readable because `take()` returns an array and Scala simply prints the array with each element separated by a comma.
+   Unfortunately this is not very readable because `take()` returns an array and Scala (or Python) simply prints the array with each element separated by a comma.
    We can make it prettier by traversing the array to print each record on its own line.

    <div class="codetabs">